Portable Microhaplotype Object (PMO)

 }

-complete -F _comp_pmotools_runner pmotools-runner.py
+complete -F _pmotools_python_complete pmotools-python

 The above can also be found within the repo in the etc/ folder.